omalley/orc/site/develop/bylaws.md

 ### Project Management Committee

-The Project Management Committee (PMC) for Apache Orc was created by the Apache Board in April 2015 when Orc moved out of Hive and became a top level project at Apache.
-The PMC is responsible to the board and the ASF for the management and oversight of the Apache Orc codebase.
+The Project Management Committee (PMC) for Apache ORC was created by the Apache Board in April 2015 when ORC moved out of Hive and became a top level project at Apache.
+The PMC is responsible to the board and the ASF for the management and oversight of the Apache ORC codebase.
 The responsibilities of the PMC include

-  * Deciding what is distributed as products of the Apache Orc project.
-In particular all releases must be approved by the PMC
+  * Deciding what is distributed as products of the Apache ORC project.
+In particular all releases must be approved by the PMC.

-  * Maintaining the project's shared resources, including the codebase repository, mailing lists, websites.
+  * Maintaining the project's shared resources, including the codebase repository, mailing lists, and websites.

   * Speaking on behalf of the project.